 6. Connecting on Social Media

-This is the one gesture that should always be your minimum level of follow-up after networking events.
+Connecting on social media is an act that requires your minimum level of follow-up after networking events.

-Social media connections open a channel of communication that you can possibly put to use later on without requiring too much of either party; it’s the most casual way of keeping up with a contact in the modern world.
+Social media connections open a channel of communication that you can use later on without requiring too much of either party; it's' the most casual way of keeping up with a contact in the modern world.

-Since you only need to know a person’s name to do this, it’s also the easiest technique to use if you’re struggling with contact data quality management and can’t seem to find any other point of contact for that person that is still in working order.
+Since you only need to know a person's name to do this, it's' also the most straightforward technique to use if you're' struggling with contact data quality management and can't' seem to find any other point of contact for that person that is still in working order.

-It also does very little to make you stand out from the crowd; 57% of LinkedIn users (the social media network you’re probably most likely to be using to do this) have over 500 connections on the platform, and chances are good that they don’t have a close relationship with all of them.
+It also does very little to make you stand out from the crowd; 57% of LinkedIn users (the social media network you're' probably most likely to be used to do this) have over 500 connections on the platform, and chances are good that they don't' have a close relationship with all of them.